 All the world’s great civilizations have followed the same path.
 From bondage to liberty, from liberty to abundance, from abundance to complacency, from complacency to apathy, from apathy back to bondage.
 If we are to be the exception to history, then we must break the cycle, for those who do not remember the past are condemned to repeat it. – Molly Johnson, Swing Vote

-The topic was why it’s important to vote, but Molly also gave us a much wider view of history relating to the pitfalls of a democracy with an electorate that’s increasing comprised of low-information voters.
+The topic was why it’s important to vote, but Molly also gave us a much wider view of history relating to the pattern of democracies in the past.

-Just because we are Americans, should we imagine we’re somehow immune to the same cycle that befell every other great civilization?
+Should we imagine that we’re somehow immune to the same cycle that befell every other great democracy, just because we’re Americans?
 America is the great civilization of our time, but I wonder at what stage of this great civilization we’re in now.